sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_api_code_samples/administration_api_code_samples.md

 ![Footer](assets/sigma_footer.png)
 <!-- END OF SECTION-->

-## Workbooks: Initiate a Materialization
+## Workbook: Initiate a Materialization
 Duration: 20

 A common use case is to programmatically initiate an existing materialization job in Sigma, via API.